Hys-Lee/SomeTips/Primitive_variables__vs__Reference_Object (It's about Heap and Stack) .md

 But if you know precisely, should also about Heap and Stack

-Local variables are stored in Stack with their data
+Local variables are stored in Stack with their data And each data related each local variables are different each other as I said above It's important that the Stack store data types with fixed size like int, char, float etc...
+Those types have fixed size in complie time

+In contrast, the Heap store data types with non-fixed size like class etc And their size are set in run time.
+So for using these types, we need pointing variable like in C. these variable has the addresses for those data types.

+Now let's think about difference between C++(C),Java and Python,Javascript

+In Javascript or Python, we use variable with no datatype.
+That means every variables are determined their data size in run time.(I think) But the data themselves like integer(number) might be in the Stack because they have fixed size when they are called unlike their variables.
+In Javascript, so, the Object type is mutable. we can edit their properties.
+It's the same situation about class in Python(or C++ or Java)

+the String type is different on language about how to treat.
+In Javascript, the String is immutable type.
+The data appear in the Stack space whenever they are called.
+But in other language (maybe Python?
+I don't remember in other language srr) the String is mutable type.
+You can check whether they are immutable or not by changing one letter from the String data like doing str[0]='a'

+If knowing more precisely I'm gonna edit this. hope this might help.

 /*
 스택에 데이터랑 같이 들어가는데 이때 데이터는 서로 다른 것들이지 예를들어서